 - Recommended: Pay your taxes at IRS Direct Pay (this also automatically gives you an extension).

-- Download and print Form 4868, fill it out, and get it postmarked before 11:59 PM April 15 (June 17 if you were out of the country on the deadline).
+- Download and print Form 4868, fill it out, and get it postmarked before 11:59 p.m.
+July 15.
 Payment and mailing instructions are on pages 3 and 4 of your printout.

-If you filed prior to the deadline, but were rejected, you have until April 20 (April 22 for Maine and Massachusetts residents) to mail in your extension.
+If you filed prior to the deadline, but were rejected, you have until July 20 to mail in your extension.